U-Drop Inn: Restoration

 Called "one of the most impressive examples" of Route 66 architecture by the Texas Historical Commission, the U-Drop Inn was added to the National Register of Historic Places on September 18, 1997.
 In May 1999, the First National Bank of Shamrock purchased the U-Drop Inn, then gave it to the city of Shamrock.

 The city of Shamrock began taking measures to revive the neglected structure as a tourist attraction.
 In 2000, the city hired Phillips Swager Associates of Dallas and Architexas, a firm specializing in historical preservation, to begin implementing a phased restoration plan.

 The company adapted the old gas station and café to act as the community's chamber of commerce and visitor center while preserving the building's architectural features and historical authenticity.
 Old photographs and interviews with residents were used to aid the company in uncovering the buildings original details.
 They peeled away decades of paint layers and fabric to find the original interior and exterior colors.
 One of the more difficult aspects was in restoring the neon accents.
 While historical photographs showed where neon existed, they had all been taken during the daytime when the neon lights were off, making it difficult to determine what color the lights originally were.

 The restoration also included turning the building into a museum of its own history, giving it the authentic appearance of a working 1940 gas station.
 With $1.7 million in funding by the Transportation Equity Act for the 21st Century, the restoration was completed in July 2003.

 In May 2013, the neon lighting of the restored U-Drop Inn was damaged by a hailstorm; the damaged elements were replaced by LEDs in February 2014.
 The café will serve fountain drinks, coffee and floats in 2014 after many years with no food or beverage service.
+The U Drop Inn cafe has opened with new ownership February 15, 2025 and offers a selection of classic American flavors with a side of Route 66 nostalgia.
+A favorite sitting area in the cafe is where the late Elvis Presley sat during his time here in Shamrock Texas.